 A PEO provides services to a customer company, such as employee benefits management, payroll and workers’ compensation, recruiting, risk/safety management and training and development.
 Businesses that provide professional employer services in Texas must be licensed by the Texas Department of Licensing and Regulation (TDLR).
 A licensed PEO is the employer of record for workers provided to its customers.

-Boards must ensure that when PEOs request access to WorkInTexas.com, staff do not approve connections to employer accounts without approval of Primary Employer Contact(s).
-Appropriate staff must check the TDLR License Data Search web page to ensure that the PEO has been licensed before staff approval of PEO access to WorkInTexas.com.
+ES Supervisory staff must ensure that when PEOs request access to WorkInTexas.com, ES Merit staff does not approve connections to employer accounts without approval of Primary Employer Contact(s).
+ES Merit staff must check the TDLR License Data Search web page to ensure that the PEO has been licensed before staff approval of PEO access to WorkInTexas.com.

-Boards must also be aware that PEOs do not have functional capabilities to add new job orders in WorkInTexas.com.
+PEOs do not have functional capabilities to add new job orders in WorkInTexas.com.
 The PEO connection to an employer account is primarily related to the PEO’s management of various tasks associated with the Tax ID on behalf of the employer.

-Boards must ensure that when a third-party agent (TPA) requests access to WorkInTexas.com to add new job orders on behalf of an employer, staff do not approve connections to employer accounts without the approval of the Primary Employer Contact(s).
+ES Supervisory staff must ensure that when a third-party agent (TPA) requests access to WorkInTexas.com to add new job orders on behalf of an employer, ES Merit staff does not approve connections to employer accounts without the approval of the Primary Employer Contact(s).
 Once the employer contact has approved the TPA’s access to the account, the TPA can add, edit, manage, and recruit for any of the job orders associated with the employer account.

 Employer contacts with appropriate privileges in WorkInTexas.com may approve PEO and/or TPA access to their accounts without staff assistance.

-Boards must ensure that Workforce Solutions Office staff only accept job orders from temporary help firms and PEOs when provided the following:
+ES Supervisory staff must ensure that ES Merit staff only accepts job orders from temporary help firms and PEOs when provided the following:

 Proof the PEO is licensed by TDLR